IceBerge421/markdown-cv/index.md

 `2023`
 ***the ice: a tragic roleplaying game***<br>18-page PDF.
 A tragic LARP about surviving an arctic hellscape over the course of seven scenes.
-- Made in collaboration with adriiadventures.
+- Made in collaboration with adriiadventures

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Playable at: [https://gravesnail.itch.io/the-ice](https://gravesnail.itch.io/the-ice)

 `2022`
 ***Songs for Giants***<br>Interactive essay on lyric games made in Twine, Bitsy, and Glitch.